ProgramingHaven/GrowtopiaServer-Complete/README.md

 # Growtopia Noobs's To-Do List

-**Refactor whole code, it is very hard readable and there might be problems with maintaining it** (Not Yet)
+**-Refactor whole code, it is very hard readable and there might be problems with maintaining it** (Not Yet)

-**Try get some normal DB working or atleast save all files as BSON or some binary format** (Not Yet)
+**-Try get some normal DB working or atleast save all files as BSON or some binary format** (Not Yet)

-**Write load balancer, it is very CPU expensive part because it calculates BCrypt hashes and access to database**
+**-Write load balancer, it is very CPU expensive part because it calculates BCrypt hashes and access to database**
 ```
 Usage:
   // Create a load balancer with a certain number of worker threads